Scott-Nx/TikTok-Tracker-Blocks_Magisk/README.md

 ### Third-Party License Notice

-This repository includes a `hosts` file and used [host-compression-scripts](https://github.com/Lateralus138/hosts-compression-scripts) which is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+This repository includes a `hosts` file and previously used [host-compression-scripts](https://github.com/Lateralus138/hosts-compression-scripts) which is licensed under the **GNU General Public License v3.0 (GPLv3)**.

 See [`COPYING.GPLv3`](./COPYING.GPLv3) for the full license text.
 The original source of the hosts file can be found at: [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists)

+## Maintainers

+- See `.github/copilot-instructions.md` for the maintenance workflow, versioning scheme, and release packaging conventions used by this project.